stern9/tennis-reservation/README.md

 - ✅ Run the script closer to midnight (11:58 PM) to be first in line
 - ✅ Consider using DigitalOcean droplet for more reliable timing

-### "Email not sent" or "Authentication failed"
+### "Email not sent" or "Resend API error"
-- ✅ Verify you're using the **App Password**, not your regular Gmail password
+- ✅ Verify your `RESEND_API_KEY` is correct (starts with `re_`)
-- ✅ Make sure `GMAIL_USER` is your full Gmail address
+- ✅ Check your Resend domain is verified at https://resend.com/domains
-- ✅ Confirm 2-Step Verification is enabled on your Google account
+- ✅ Make sure `FROM_EMAIL_ADDRESS` uses your verified domain
-- ✅ Try generating a new App Password
+- ✅ Check Resend logs at https://resend.com/emails for delivery status

 ### Script runs but doesn't reserve
 - ✅ Run with `--debug --watch` flags to see browser interaction